The information content of jet quenching and machine learning assisted observable design: Observable design

-The regularization parameter $\lambda$ provides a handle to balance the performance of the classifier with the simplicity of the resulting observable.
+The regularization parameter $\lambda$, which can take any positive value, provides a handle to balance the performance of the classifier with the simplicity of the resulting observable.
 When $\lambda$ is small, a product observable with strong classification performance but many terms will be found, and as $\lambda$ is increased, a product observable with decreased classification performance but fewer terms will be found.
+That is, larger values of $\lambda$ generally decrease the number of terms, and pick out the ``most important'' $N$-subjettiness observables satisfying that regularization condition.
+When $\lambda$ becomes sufficiently large the classifier will saturate and select only one term.
+As $\lambda$ is decreased, additional terms will be added.
+Note that the $N$-subjettiness terms selected by the regression procedure at one choice of $\lambda$ need not be a subset of those at a different $\lambda$.
+Moreover, even if they are a subset, there is nothing that requires that the ``extra'' higher-order terms to be less important -- for example the 2-term observable could be more than twice as discriminating as the 1-term observable.
 The convergence of the Lasso regression can be slow for a large parameter space which is why we limit ourselves here to a relatively small number of input observables.
 For several values of $\lambda$, we find the following observables without background for $M=15$ in our Monte Carlo model studies:

 Since we can rescale the exponents by an overall factor without changing the performance of the classifier, we choose the exponent of the rightmost factor in Eq.~\ref{eq:tau_K}, in this case $\tau_{14}^{(\beta)}$, as 1 for all values of $\lambda$.